NFL Players Association: Financial Registration Program

 The NFLPA's Financial Registration Program was created in 2002 after a series of many investment schemes targeted at professional athletes.
 It aims to provide an extra layer of protection to athletes to protect them from fraud and poor advice, and provide players with advisors and agents who are pre-screened by the NFL.

-DeMaurice Smith era (2009–present)
+DeMaurice Smith era (2009–2023)

 Following the death of Gene Upshaw in 2008, Richard Berthelsen was named interim executive director, serving from August 2008 until March 2009.
 The NFLPA Board of Representatives elected DeMaurice Smith for a three-year term as the executive director on March 16, 2009.
-Smith has been largely praised for his work ethic by the media, current and former players and colleagues as director and for making the union more professional despite the resentment of some players who found his leadership style to be too controlling.
 Smith's contract was renewed for an additional three years in March 2012.
 He was elected for a third term in March 2015.
 The major issue of Smith's tenure has been the 2011 lockout; former offensive lineman Chester Pitts praised Smith for fiercely fighting for the players' rights during negotiations.